19th Century Nottingham (1800 – 1899)

 19 May 1834

-George Africanus died; a former West African negro slave, he became a successful entrepreneur after moving to Nottingham around 1784 and is one the first black people to live in Nottingham whose name is known
+Nottingham entrepreneur George Africanus died; a former West African Negro slave, he became successful after moving to Nottingham around 1784 and is one of the first black people to live in Nottingham whose name is known.

 1835